openedx/edx-platform/docs/en_us/data/source/internal_data_formats/credentials.rst

 #.
 When the download is complete, click the .dmg file to begin the
    installation.

 #.
-When installation is complete, GPG Keychain Access opens both a web page of
+When installation is complete, GPG Keychain Access opens a web page with
    `First Steps`_ and a dialog box.

 #.
 Enter your name and email address.
 Be sure to enter your official university